neoncortex/bashed/README.md

 enet dv 'url'
 ````

 The videos will be stored in the directory configured in $enet_download_dir, by default: "$HOME/Downloads".
+The downloaded videos will be logged in the $enet_videolog file.

 #### Downloading audio:
 You can dowload audio from videos, that is, extract audio, using: